A top level overview of NAIS describing the larger moving parts and concepts.¶

 We further divided our clusters in to development and production clusters to maintain a healthy separation.

-Thus the four clusters we've got on-premises are:
+four two clusters we've got on-premises are:

-prod-sbs (and a fifth called nais-ci, but that's just for us to test stuff)
+(and a fifth called nais-ci, but that's just for us to test stuff)

 Luckily the world has moved on from zones and segmentation.